nova-labs/haas_uploader/README.md

 - configure the a browser instance to come up on the local touch screen in kiosk mode at boot time.
 - LXDE will only start an application once the Raspian UI is up and running, so it avoids race conditions
-- If a file already exists, rename it as below.
-If it does not exist, make the directories mv /home/pi/.config/lxsession/LXDE/autostart /home/pi/.config/lxsession/LXDE/autostart-
+- If the older style of autostart exists rename it as below.
+`mv /home/pi/.config/lxsession/LXDE/autostart /home/pi/.config/lxsession/LXDE/autostart-`

-- Create directory if needed, and create link Lto the supplied autostart `ln -s /home/pi/haas_uploader/autostart /home/pi/.config/lxsession/LXDE-pi/`
+- If none exists then create directory if needed, and create link Lto the supplied autostart `ln -s /home/pi/haas_uploader/autostart /home/pi/.config/lxsession/LXDE-pi/`

 `mkdir /home/pi/haas_uploader/uploads`